bat/bat/INSTALL.md

 to compile and install BAT.
-Note that depending on the setting of installation prefix you might need root privileges to be able to install BAT and run `sudo make install` instead of plain 'make install'.
+Note that depending on the setting of installation prefix you might need root privileges to be able to install BAT and run `sudo make install` instead of plain `make install`.
 In the former case, you might need to run `sudo ldconfig` just once to help the linker pick up the new libraries immediately.

 System setup